jaydoncheng/SecureProgramming/README.md

 6. Worker handles the empty notification in [handle_s2w_read](src/worker.c#L134) and [handle_s2w_notification](src/worker.c#L27)
 7. Worker reads the latest message from the database and sends it to Client

-## Design for the use of cryptography

-**Message Exchange**:

-**Key Distribution**:

-1. Key Pair Generation:
-Users generate a pair of cryptographic keys, public and private keys.
-Public keys are shared openly, while private keys are kept secret.
-2. Key Exchange:
-Users exchange public keys securely.
-This step happens via a trusted server.
-Key distribution center (KDC) is involved in this process which shares symmetric keys with all others.
-3. Session Key Generation:
-When two users engage in a conversation, they establish a secure session and generate a unique session key.
-The generation of the session key should be done securely and therefore that involves the use of Diffie-Hellman key exchange protocol.
-4. Message Encryption:
-Messages are encrypted with the session key before sending and decrypted on the recipient’s end.
-This ensures that the content of the messages remains confidential during transmission.
-5. Perfect Forward Secrecy:
-A new session key is generated for each session, providing perfect forward secrecy.
-Even if an attacker compromises a user’s key, they can't decrypt past messages due to the unique session keys for each conversation.
-6. Key Management (Using KDC - OpenSSL):
-A trusted third party (TTP) acts as a Key Distribution Center (KDC).
-The KDC shares symmetric keys with all users.
-The KDC verifies the identities of key owners, ensuring the integrity of the key exchange process.
-The TTP/KDC should receive as little private information as possible to maintain user privacy.
-7. Identity Verification:
-Self-signed certificates are used to prove the identities of users.
-This adds an additional layer of security by ensuring that the public key received during key exchange indeed belongs to the claimed user.
-Server is responsible for this part as SSL typically does not authenticate the client.
-8. Symmetric Encryption Key Establishment:
-Diffie-Hellman key exchange is used for establishing symmetric encryption keys securely.
-This protocol allows two parties to generate a shared secret key over an insecure channel.

-**Addressing Security Requirements**:

-## FIXMEs
-- send/recv buffer sizes aren't handled properly on both server and client
-    - [worker.c handle_s2w_notification](src/worker.c#L36) uses a 512 byte size array
-    - [api.c api_recv](src/api.c#L24) handles >256 character strings properly for the client in [handle_server_request](src/client.c#L111) but not in [handle_client_request->execute_request](src/worker.c#L76)
-    - [client.c client_process_command](src/client.c#L76) doesn't account for user input buffer

-- Server clean-up is never reached when terminating with ctrl+c [server.c main](src/server.c#L387)